 Working with EvanMC Productions and through generous funding from ArtsNL, “All Your Dances”(track #4), was brought to life on screen in a new music video and released August 28, 2021.
 The video received 2nd Place in the Best Indie category of the 4th Annual Canadian Independent Music Video Awards in March 2022.

-Lorna released two new singles in 2021, & one in 2022, all produced by Sevenview Studios: “Harder Next Time” is a swanky, Country-Blues tune that playfully tackles the difficulties of being in and escaping a toxic relationship, released August 2021; "Holidays Are Hard" sympathizes with the stresses that surround holidays, released December 2021; and "Pray Every Day" is an upbeat Contemporary Country song that suggests praying isn't only for Sundays!
+Lorna released two new singles in 2021, & one in 2022, all produced by Sevenview Studios: “Harder Next Time” is a swanky, Country-Blues tune that playfully tackles the difficulties of being in and escaping a toxic relationship, released August 2021; "Holidays Are Hard" sympathizes with the stresses that surround holidays, released December 2021; and "Pray Every Day" is an upbeat Christian Country song that suggests praying isn't only for Sundays!